openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

      :alt: The course creation page for a rerun, with the course name, organization, and course number supplied

-4. Supply a **Course Run** timeframe for the new course.
+4. Supply a **Course Run** to indicate when the new course will be offered.

    Together, the course number, the organization, and the course run are used to create the URL for the new course.
 The combination of these three values must be unique for the new course.
 In addition, the total number of characters used for the name, organization, number, and run must be 65 or fewer.

-#.
-Click **Create Re-Run**.
-Your **My Courses** dashboard opens with a status
-   message about the course creation process.
+5. Click **Create Re-Run**.
+Your **My Courses** dashboard opens with a status message about the course creation process.

    Duplication of the course structure and content takes several minutes.
 You